-Our audit was conducted for the purpose of forming an opinion on the financial statements of the Town of Waterford, New York - regulatory basis.
-The budgetary comparison information is presented for purposes of additional analysis and is not a required part of the financial statements - regulatory basis.
+Our audit was conducted for the purpose of forming an opinion on the financial statements of the Town of Waterford, New York general fund, special revenue funds and capital projects fund (regulatory basis of accounting).
+The budgetary comparison information is presented for purposes of additional analysis and is not a required part of the financial statements (regulatory basis of accounting).